-On November 26, 2014 the Company filed, in the US District Court for the District of Columbia ("DDC"), a petition to confirm the Award dated September 22, 2014.
-Once the Award is confirmed it will be enforceable in the United States as a judgment of the court.
-Venezuela initially avoided service related to the filing, refused, among other things, to authorize its U.S. counsel to accept service and otherwise contested the validity of service.
+On November 26, 2014 the Company filed, in the US District Court for the District of Columbia ("DDC"), a petition to confirm the Award.
+If and when the Award is confirmed it will be enforceable in the United States as a judgment of the court.
+Venezuela initially refused to accept service of the petition to confirm.
+In consequence, the Company served Venezuela under the relevant provision of the Foreign Sovereign Immunities Act.